gridsome/gridsome.org/docs/config.md

-# Project configuration
+# Config API

-A basic `gridsome.config.js` file would look something like this:
+Gridsome requires `/gridsome.config.js` to work.
+Plugin and project settings are located here.
+A basic configuration file would look something like this:

 ```js
 module.exports = {